 Adjustment of the overcurrent pickup point is provided by controls on the relay front panel.
 Time delay is a function of the characteristic curve that has been selected.
-Time delay is adjustable from 00 to 99 on the front panel Time DIAL thumbwheel switch.
-Curve type is either selected as an option or, in some models, selected by a switch that is located behind the front panel.
+Time delay is settable from 00 to 99 on the

+TIME DIAL thumbwheel switch located on the front panel.
+Curve type is selected either as an option or, in some models, is switch selectable.